pabloMarenco/tenpinbowling/README.md

 # TEN PIN BOWLING

-* This is a greenfield project
+* This is a greenfield project designed to test your knowledge of back-end web technologies, specifically in Java and assess your ability to create back-end products with attention to details, standards, and reusability.

+* The program should read the input text file and parse its content, which should have the results for several players bowling 10 frames each.

 ## Pre-requisites